German Shepherd dog food and feeding guide

 13+0%100%

-If stool softens, stay at the current ratio until normal for 2–3 days, then continue.
-Add plain pumpkin (1–2 tsp) or a vet-approved probiotic as needed.
+If stool softens, stay at the current ratio until normal for a few days, then continue.
+If your puppy seems unwell, contact your veterinarian.

 • Onions, garlic, grapes/raisins, xylitol